 It's just as Beatrix left it and wanted you to see it.

-A traditional English country cottage garden which sets off the house perfectly.
+A traditional English country garden which sets off the house perfectly.

 Lovely Beatrix Potter gifts for children, fans and collectors; shop in person or on-line.